Ashish20/personal-website/content/author/admin/_index.md

 +++

-Ashish Choudhary is currently a Computer Science Graduate Studet at UC Irvine.
-His interests include database management systems, distributed systems and web application development.
-He used to work with Cisco as a Software Engineer where he got introduced to the world of Graph Database and became passionate about it.
+I am a Computer Science Graduate Student at UC Irvine.
+My interests include database management systems, web application development, and operating systems.
+I have also explored Deep Learning and Artificial Intelligence through my Master's program and was thrilled by the power of AI and Neural Networks.

-He used Neo4j(graph database) and Java extensively during his experience at Cisco which fostered his interest in the field of database management systems.
-To pursue his interest he decided to go back to school and continue his education.
+Previously, I used to work with Cisco as a Software Engineer where I got introduced to the world of Graph Database.
+I was fascinated by the idea of storing data in the unconventional form of Nodes and Edges which can exponentially improve the performance of a system and gives a totally different dimension of visualizing your data.
+Currently, I am exploring the fundamentals of an Operating System by studying in detail xv6, a modern re-implementation of one of the early UNIX Operating Systems.
+Also, I plan to develop a basic search engine through the Information Retrieval coursework.